Cadillac Eldorado: Second generation (1954–1956)

 For 1955, the Eldorado's body gained its own rear end styling with somewhat higher, more slender, and distinctly pointed tailfins, a styling change that portended extreme exaggerations to come.
 The Eldorado sport convertible featured extras such as wide chrome body belt moldings and twin round taillights halfway up the fenders.
 Sales nearly doubled to 3,950.

 For 1956, a two-door hardtop coupé version was released, called the "Eldorado Seville", and a two-door convertible named "Eldorado Biarritz".
 An Eldorado script appeared with fender crest on the car, which was further distinguished by twin hood ornaments.
 An extra feature on the Eldorado convertible was a ribbed chrome saddle molding extending from the windshield to the rear window pillar along the beltline.
-With the addition of the Seville, sales rose yet again, by 60% to 6,050 of which 2,150 were Sevilles.
+With the addition of the Seville, sales rose yet again, by 60%.
+Of the 6,050 sold, 2,150 were Sevilles.
 Still the division's halo car, Eldorados accounted for just 4% of all Cadillacs sold.